 Even more impressive, however, is trainer Willie Mullins, who has dominated the race with eight winners: Wither or Which (1996), Florida Pearl (1997), Alexander Banquet (1998), Joe Cullen (2000), Missed That (2005), Cousin Vinny (2008), Champagne Fever (2012) and Briar Hill (2013).

-- As of 2015, 17 races have been won by Irish-trained horses
+- 19 of the 25 renewals have been won by Irish-trained horses.

 Letting less-experienced horses test out their skills on a flat course, the Champion Bumper provides a chance for spectators to spot the future stars of British horse racing.
 With plenty to shout about, you’re bound to hear the Cheltenham Roar here.

 Champion Bumper Winners